babel/rfcs/rfcs/0000-top-level-browserslist.md

 The `targets` option of `@babel/preset-env` can be used in different ways:
 1. As a string ar as an array of strings, to specify a Browserslist query
 2. As an object mapping engine names to their target versions.
-This map can also contain `node: "current"`, to target the Node.js version the users is running Babel with; `esmodules: true`, which is expanded to [the browsers with native support for ECMAScript modules](https://github.com/babel/babel/blob/master/packages/babel-compat-data/data/native-modules.json); `browsers: string | Array<string>`, which can specify a Browserslist query; `uglify: true`, which forces `@babel/preset-env` to compile everything.
+This map can also contain `node: "current"`, to target the Node.js version the users is running Babel with; `esmodules: true`, which is expanded to [the browsers with native support for ECMAScript modules](https://github.com/babel/babel/blob/master/packages/babel-compat-data/data/native-modules.json) and replaces the other targets; `browsers: string | Array<string>`, which can specify a Browserslist query; `uglify: true`, which forces `@babel/preset-env` to compile everything.

+We should move this option to `@babel/core` without limiting any of its current capabilities, with the following differences: except for `targets.uglify`.

+#### `targets.uglify`

-We should move this option to `@babel/core` without limiting any of its current capabilities, except for `targets.uglify`.
-It has been deprecated since `babel-preset-env` 2.0, for two reasons: if you want to force all the possible syntax transforms regardless of your targets you can use `@babel/preset-env`'s `forceAllTransform` option, or you can dynamically set your `targets` correctly so that the option reflects what you need.
+This option shouldn't be ported to `@babel/core`.
+It has been deprecated since `babel-preset-env` 2.0, for two reasons: if you want to force all the possible syntax transforms regardless of your targets you canuse `@babel/preset-env`'s `forceAllTransform` option, or you can dynamically set your `targets` correctly so that the option reflects what you need.

+#### `targets.esmodules`

+In `@babel/preset-env` this option completely replaces the other targets: `{ targets: "chrome 40, firefox 70", "esmodules": true }` is resolved to `{ chrome: 61, firefox: 60 }`.
+This behavior was a good idea when only recent version of browsers had support for native ECMAScript modules, thus `"esmodules": true` always lifted up the supported targets.
+However, it now happens that the specified targets are partially more recent than the browsers with native ECMAScript modules support: in this case `"esmodules": true` is unexpectedly causing more features to be compiled.

+`@babel/core`'s `targets.esmodules` option will instead always list up the resolved targets, by intersecting the existing targets: `{ targets: "chrome 40, firefox 70", "esmodules": true }` is resolved to `{ chrome: 61, firefox: 70 }`.

 ### `browserslistConfigFile`